Coragulac and Cororooke

 Cororooke

-Township 11 km northwest of Colac.
-The name is derived from the local aboriginal language, 'korerook', meaning native companion.
-Cororooke was once a key player in the Australian onion industry.
-Today it is the centre of a dairy products industry with the Fonterra works dominating the town.
-The factory can be seen clearly across the lake from Colac, and produces mozzarella and ricotta cheeses as well as cream and whey powders for domestic and export markets.
+Cororooke is a small township 11 km northwest of Colac.
+The name is derived from the local aboriginal language, 'korerook', meaning brolga or native companion.
+Cororooke was once a major player in the Australian onion industry.
+The Fonterra factory, which closed in 2015, dominates the town.
+It can be seen clearly across Lake Colac from Colac, and produced mozzarella and ricotta cheeses as well as cream and whey powders for domestic and export markets.

 Fontera works, Cororooke

-Cororooke is dominated by the Fonterra dairy processing plant.
+Cororooke is dominated by the closed Fonterra dairy processing plant.